AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

        FIELDED SOURCE      0.0 0.5 1.0 1.5 2.0 2.5 3.0 3.5 4.0 4.5 ....
        DEINTELACED OUTPUT  0   1   2   3   4   5   6   7   8   9

-The maping of the number of output frames is...
+The mapping of the number of output frames is...

 ::